jg-stack/snappet_challenge/README.md

 One of the hardest parts of the challenge was not 'biting off more than I could chew'.
 Therefore there is a lot more I'd like to configure and add to the project.

-1. extend the overview page to with a date picker to allow users to view different days
+1. extend the overview page with a date picker to allow users to view different days
 2. add re-select to allow caching from selectors
 3. add sorting to the Daily Logs table